Skip to main content

 Alcohol’s Impact on Tennessee

-Alcohol misuse continues to affect individuals and families throughout Tennessee.
-Heavy drinking can contribute to preventable injuries, chronic disease, impaired driving, family conflict, workplace problems, mental health struggles, and increased demand for addiction treatment services.
+Alcohol misuse affects individuals, families, workplaces, and communities throughout Tennessee.
+Heavy drinking can contribute to preventable injuries, chronic disease, impaired driving, family conflict, mental health concerns, and increased need for addiction treatment services.

 Areas We Serve for Alcohol Detox in Tennessee